Tabs

 How to use

-• Access t4.vcu.edu and navigate to the page you would like to update.
+- Access T4: Go to t4.vcu.edu and navigate to the page you would like to update.

 Tips

-• The user's selected tab will automatically display in a highlighted white with a blue border, while unselected tabs will display as gray.
+- Visual indicators: The active tab will be highlighted in white with a blue border, while inactive tabs will appear in gray.

 Requirements